beloglazov/openstack-centos-kvm-glusterfs/doc/openstack-centos-kvm-glusterfs-guide.rst

 when done manually (it is necessary to define relations between database records), we use the *keystone-init* project [22]_ to automate the process.
-The *keystone-init* project allows one to create a configuration file in the "YAML Ain't Markup Language" [23]_ (YAML) data format defining the required OpenStack user accounts.
+The *keystone-init* project allows one to create a configuration file in the “YAML Ain’t Markup Language” [23]_ (YAML) data format defining the required OpenStack user accounts.
 Then, according the defined configuration, the required database records are automatically created.

-Our script first installs a dependency of *keystone-init* and clones the project's repository.
+Our script first installs a dependency of *keystone-init* and clones the project’s repository.
 Then, the script modifies the default configuration file provided with the *keystone-init* project by populating it with the values defined by the environmental variables defined in ``configrc``.
 The last step of the script is to invoke *keystone-init*.
 The script does not remove the *keystone-init* repository to allow one to browse the generated configuration file, e.g. to check the correctness.
 When the repository is not required anymore, it can be removed by executing ``rm -rf keystone-init``.

 ::